 High Edge Financial Planning was founded by Rob Terry in 2012.

-Rob specialises in providing Independent Financial Advice to two key groups of clients:
+Rob specialises in providing Independent Financial Advice to three key groups of clients:

 - Business owners

 - People from age 45+ who recognise they need to plan for their future

 Rob is hugely experienced having started his financial services career way back in 1987.

 Rob is a fully qualified Independent Financial Adviser who holds ‘pension transfer’ specialist qualifications, although his network no longer holds permissions for such advice, and advice on Final Salary and Defined Benefit transfers is referred elsewhere.
 He is an active member of the Personal Finance Society, and is a former Chair of the East Midlands branch.

 Rob is also a member of the London Institute of Banking and Finance, meeting the strict code of ethics required to maintain membership.